 Turns out, your work and personal life are very much intertwined.
 If you’re arguing with your spouse, chances are you’re not going to concentrate well at the office.
-Feeling stressed out from work means you won’t enjoy your family-time.
+Feeling stressed from work means you won’t enjoy time with your family.

 If you never liked your job before you had kids, not much will change after you have a family.

 Instead of working for balance, aim for satisfaction.
 Author Matthew Kelly says in his book Off Balance:

 “[W]hen people say they want more work-life balance, if you delve a little further and get people talking about what that balance looks like, you will discover that what they want has very little to do with balance.

 “So, what is it that people need and want?
 People need and want a satisfying experience of life…People want to live deeply satisfying lives both personally and professionally.
 They want to know that both are possible at the same time.
 They want to be told that they don’t have to sacrifice their personal priorities on the altar of corporate America in order to have a satisfying career.
 People want personal and professional satisfaction.”

 It’s not about doing it all